Mariscos1/Ramonji/README.md

 This website is supposed to help you with learning japanese kanji while also not being too boring to look at, so I hope that the website looks good now, and trust me when I say that I may make it better, but I'm still not so sure right now at the moment.

+UPDATE: I'm remaking this in another file in react, check out that Repository